Weebly Review Highlights

 The ability to export your data will save you a lot of time and administrative work every single month.
-Even if you are using a bookkeeper, he/she can just get your exported file, and upload it into their accounting software versus manual data entry.
-The less time your bookkeeper spends, the less he/she charges you.
+Even if you are using a bookkeeper, they can just get your exported file, and upload it into their accounting software versus manual data entry.
+The less time your bookkeeper spends, the less they charge you.

 (xii) Gift Card Products (available to Performance plan users)

 If you subscribe to Weebly’s Performance plan, you can set-up gift cards so your customers can purchase a certain denomination and the digital gift cards are emailed to whoever they want to gift this card to.